hibernate/query-validator/README.md

 (i.e. HQL), which is a superset of the query language defined by the JPA specification.

-In future, an optional "strict" mode will produce errors for non-spec-compliant queries.
+In future, the "strict" mode will produce errors for queries which are not well-formed according to the JPA specification.

-### Function calls are not checked
+### Function arguments are not checked

-In particular, HQL does *not* typecheck function names nor arguments and instead simply passes anything which looks like it might be a function call through to the database.
-Thus, the query validator similarly ignores function calls.
+Hibernate's query translater never typechecks function arguments and instead simply passes anything which looks like it might be a function call straight through to the database.

-Fixing this would require a nontrivial enhancement to Hibernate's HQL translator.
+Fixing this will require a nontrivial enhancement to Hibernate's HQL translator.

 ### Some ugly error messages